-- publishing the executive budget proposal and end-of-year report online within a reasonable period of time;
+- Publishing the executive budget proposal and end-of-year report online within a reasonable period;

-- providing expenditure information for royal emoluments broken down by type in budget documents;
+- Including comprehensive expenditure information for royal emoluments in budget documents;

-- ensuring the supreme audit institution meets international standards of independence;
+- Ensuring the supreme audit institution meets international standards of independence and its reports cover the entire annual executed budget;

-- demonstrating applicable laws are followed in practice for awarding natural resource extraction contracts and licenses;
+- Ensuring laws for awarding natural resource extraction contracts and licenses are followed in practice;

-- disclosing sovereign wealth funds’ sources of funding and general approach to withdrawals.
+- Ensuring sovereign wealth funds have a sound legal framework and disclose their sources of funding and general approach to withdrawals.